 There is a huge host of other ingredients, but for bang for the buck, these 3 are at the top of most PWOs.

 I really recommend trying some PWOs for yourself if you are interested.
 I am always amazed at how many people have such different experiences with PWOs.
 I look for something with a good boost of energy without feeling jittery or making my crash.
 I tend to stay away from higher stimulants for that reason.
-If you can try a PWO with a money back guarantee, like Beachbody offers on Energize, that is best in my mind.
+If you can try a PWO with a money back guarantee, like Beachbody offers on Energize, that is hard to beat in my mind.
 Then you can try it.
 See how YOU respond and you don’t have to take Joe Blow’s word for it.

 For some of my old experiments with pre-workouts, check out this post!